-However, representative actions may be brought on behalf of consumers seeking damages for infringement of competition law, and legislation may also shortly be enacted in the financial services sector.
-The status of plans proposed by the former Labour Government to establish a "Consumer Advocate", with power to bring representative proceedings on behalf of consumers in cases where there has been a breach of consumer protection legislation is uncertain.
-In June 2010 it was reported that the new Consumer Advocate role would be merged with Consumer Focus, an existing statutory body representing consumer rights, but in October 2010 the Government announced that Consumer Focus may itself be abolished and its powers transferred to the Citizens Advice service.
+However, representative actions may be brought on behalf of consumers seeking damages for infringement of competition law.
+It is unclear whether proposals made in 2009 to establish a "Consumer Advocate", with power to bring representative proceedings on behalf of consumers in cases where there has been a breach of consumer protection legislation, will be pursued.